Skip to main content

 Frequently asked questions

-*Is a discovery set a cop-out gift?*
+*Is a discovery set a cop-out gift, or is it thoughtful?*

 *Is Versace Eros appropriate for a professional man?*

-*Is $55 within budget for this guide?*
+Is $55 within budget for an under-$50 guide?

 The verdict